gonztok/ComfyUI-gonztok_nodes/README.md

 # ComfyUI-gonztok_nodes
 # 🎨 ComfyUI Visual Picker Suite

-A set of custom nodes for **ComfyUI** designed to replace clunky text inputs with a high-performance, visual interface for managing directories, images, and LoRAs.
-I made these with the objective of enhance App Mode experience, and they have only been tested on Nodes 2.0.
+A set of custom nodes for **ComfyUI** designed to replace clunky text inputs with a high-performance, visual interface for selecting directories, images, and LoRAs.
+I made these with the objective of enhancing App Mode experience.
 ---

 ## 🛠️ The Node Trio